ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   The negative performance effects of which on common structures used for this (B-tree and its variants) can be dramatic.

-1. The 100-nanosecond Gregorian epoch used in UUIDv1 {{uuidv1}} timestamps is uncommon
-  and difficult to represent accurately using a standard number format such as {{IEEE754}}.
+1. The 100-nanosecond Gregorian epoch used in UUIDv1 (described in {{uuidv1}}) timestamps is uncommon and difficult to represent accurately using a standard number format such as {{IEEE754}}.